Marist University: Centers and institutes

-Local involvement

-Marist College maintains a partnership with the Roosevelt Institute in New York, New York.

-Marist is also partnered with the Franklin D. Roosevelt Presidential Library and Museum, located in Hyde Park.
-Marist administers the FDR Library web site and has co-sponsored several major conferences in conjunction with the presidential library and the Roosevelt Institute.
-The FDR Library website, which is based on the latest digital asset management technology, has been recognized by Britannica.com as one of the best Presidential Library sites in the country.
-Furthermore, the library, under the control of the National Archives and Records Administration, serves as the primary resource for student history majors completing capping papers.

-Other major projects include the Hudson River Valley Institute (the educational arm of the Hudson River Valley National Heritage Area).

-Marist College has collaborated with the Rockefeller Archive Center for the development of Project Electron, an open source system for managing and archiving digital records.
-Marist also participates in the Institute of Ecosystem Studies, and many other projects.

 Student organizations and events

-Marist College has 93 registered clubs and organizations that cover a variety of interests: performing arts, sports, religion, politics, and student government.
+Marist University has 93 registered clubs and organizations that cover a variety of interests: performing arts, sports, religion, politics, and student government.
 All of the organizations are managed by the Office of College Activities.
 A sampling of these are described below.

-Campus Ministry
+Spiritual Life & Service

-With over 1000 members The Campus Ministry is the largest of the Marist student organizations and is operated by the Marist Brothers who reside on campus.
-The Ministry sponsors retreats, community service and spirit building programs while maintaining Marist's Judeo-Christian roots and the heritage of the Marist Brothers.
-The Ministry strives to foster a culture of faith for the institution and the surrounding Poughkeepsie community by building and nourishing hospitality, prayer, service and education.
+With over 1,000 members, the Department of Spiritual Life & Service (formerly Campus Ministry) is the largest of the Marist student organizations.
+The department sponsors retreats, community service and spirit-building programs while maintaining Marist's Judeo-Christian roots and the heritage of the Marist Brothers.
+The department strives to foster a culture of faith for the institution and the surrounding Poughkeepsie community by building and nourishing hospitality, prayer, service and education.

 Student government

-The Marist College Student Government Association is made up of three branches: the Executive Board, the Student Senate, and the Student Judicial Board.
+The Marist University Student Government Association is made up of three branches: the Executive Board, the Student Senate, and the Student Judicial Board.